abdullahelnabin/abdullahelnabin/README.md

 ## Hi there 👋
-- 🔭 I’m currently building strong programming fundamentals
+- 🔭 I’m currently working on improving my Data Structures & Algorithms skills
-- 🌱 I’m currently learning C++, Data Structures, and modern development practices
+- 🌱 I’m currently learning Advanced C++ and Competitive Programming techniques
-- 👯 I’m looking to collaborate on beginner-friendly open source projects
+- 👯 I’m looking to collaborate on Open Source and Problem Solving projects
-- 🤔 I’m looking for help with real-world software architecture
+- 🤔 I’m looking for help with advanced algorithms and optimization strategies
-- 💬 Ask me about C++, problem solving, and programming basics
+- 💬 Ask me about C++, STL, and logical problem solving
-- 📫 How to reach me: abdullahalnabin@email.com
+- 📫 How to reach me: abdullahelnabin@email.com
-- ⚡ Fun fact: I love transforming ideas into working code 💻
+- ⚡ Fun fact: I enjoy solving challenging problems and turning logic into efficient code 🚀

 ## 👨‍💻 About Me
 I am an aspiring Backend Developer currently working with Django (Python).
 I actively practice problem solving using C++ to strengthen my Data Structures & Algorithms skills.